Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Probabilistic Following Algorithms

-\begin{theorem} \begin{enumerate} \item Assume that for every $u$, $q_u < 1/(10\Delta_u)$.
-Then $\RL$ with parameter $\lambda \in [0.7, 0.8]$ finds the treasure in less than $100d$ expected steps, even in the semi-adversarial setting. \item Consider the complete $\Delta$-ary tree and assume that $q> {10}/{\Delta}$.
-Then for any choice of $\lambda$ the hitting time of the treasure by $\RL$ is exponential in the depth of the tree, even assuming the faulty advice is drawn at random. \end{enumerate} \end{theorem}
+\begin{theorem} \begin{enumerate} \item Assuming $q_u < 1/(10\Delta_u)$ for every $u$, then $\RL$ with parameter $\lambda = 0.7$ finds the treasure in less than $100 D$ expected steps, even in the oblivious semi-adversarial setting. \item Consider the complete $\Delta$-ary tree and assume that $q> {10}/{\Delta}$.
+Then for every choice of $\lambda$ the hitting time of the treasure by $\RL$ is exponential in the depth of the tree, even assuming the faulty advice is drawn at random. \end{enumerate} \end{theorem}

 \begin{proof} Our plan is to show that the expected time to make one step in the correct direction is $\bigO(1)$, from any starting node.
 Conditioning on the advice setting, we make use of the Markov property to relate these elementary steps to the total travel time.
 The main delicate point in the proof stems from dealing with two different sources of randomness.
 Namely the randomness of the advice and that of the walk itself.

-It will be convenient to picture the tree as rooted at the target node $\treasure$.
-For any node $u$ in the tree, we denote by $u'$ the parent of $u$ with respect to the treasure.
-With this convention, correct advice at a node $u$ points at $u'$, while incorrect advice points at one of its children.
-The fact the walk moves on a tree means that for a given advice setting, the expected (over the walk) time it takes to reach $u'$ from $u$ can be written conveniently as a product of a variable involving the advice at $u$ only and the advice on the set of $u$'s descendants (the two being independent).
+In this section, it is convenient to picture the tree as rooted at the target node $\treasure$.
+For every node $u$ in the tree, we denote by $u'$ the parent of $u$ with respect to the treasure.
+With this convention, correct advice at a node $u$ points to $u'$, while incorrect advice points to one of its children.
+The fact the walk moves on a tree means that for a given advice setting, the expected (over the walk) time it takes to reach $u'$ from $u$ can be written conveniently as a product of two independent random variables: one random variable that depends only on the advice at $u$, and the other depends only on the advice on the set of $u$'s descendants.

 We denote by $\reach(u)$ the time it takes to reach node $u$.
-Manipulating average symbols such as $\EE$ requires extra care.
-Indeed, there are two sources of randomness, the first being the randomness used in drawing the advice and the second being the randomness used in the walk itself.
-We write $\EE$ for averaging over the advice, while we use $\QE[u]$ to denote expectation over the walk, conditioning on $u$ being the starting node.
-As a remark, observe that $\QE[u](\reach(v))$ depends on the advice configuration, it is a random variable with respect to the advice, while $\EE \QE[u](\reach(v))$ really is just a number.
+We also introduce a convention regarding the notation used to denote expectations.
+In our setting there are two sources of randomness, the first being the randomness used in drawing the advice, and the second being the randomness used in the walk itself.
+We write $\EE$ for expectation taken over the advice, while we use $\QE[u]$ to denote expectation over the walk, conditioning on $u$ being the starting node.
+Observe that $\QE[u](\reach(v))$ is a random variable with respect to the advice, whereas $\EE \QE[u](\reach(v))$ is just a number.